 What value will the other Battery Regulation Amendment requirements bring?

-The additional requirements outlined in the proposed Battery Regulation Amendment are even more extensive than for the battery passport, but these too create an opportunity for businesses to capitalise on:
+The additional requirements outlined in the Battery Regulation Amendment are even more extensive than for the battery passport, but these too create an opportunity for businesses to capitalise on:

 Improve end of life battery recovery